semacu/20190927_IntroductionGithub_HDRUK/README.md

   - Tracking changes to the files and folders within your repositories

-[**GitHub**](https://github.com/) is a platform to share and showcase your work online with collaborators and the wider audience.
+[**GitHub**](https://github.com/) is an online platform to share and showcase your work with collaborators and the wider audience.
 A tool to help you build projects that are collaborative, well documented, and version-controlled.
 It provides you with:
   - A place to host and backup your repositories online
   - A nice web interface to your repositories
   - A strategy to collaborate with colleagues